huybrechtsxyz/xyz-platform/docs/README.md

 - Give it a descriptive name, e.g., platform-deploy.
 - Copy the token shown (you can’t retrieve it again).

+- Logon to HCP
+- Make an organization
+- Go to your settings an tokens
+- Create a Github App OAuth Token
+- go to bitwarden secret amnagement
+- create a new secret linked to the machine account

 ### 4. Set Up Bitwarden Secrets

 Secrets are securely managed in Bitwarden Secret Manager.